 Indicator: Forest insects

-Forest area containing defoliated trees for four insects in Canada, 2007–2017
+Forest area containing defoliated trees for three insects in Canada, 2008 to 2018

 Why is this indicator important?